Netherlands Special Operations Command

-The Netherlands Special Operations Command (NLD SOCOM) is a joint command of the Netherlands Armed Forces which is responsible for the planning, command and control, execution and evaluation of all operations conducted by the Dutch special operations forces, the Korps Commandotroepen (KCT) and the Netherlands Maritime Special Operations Forces (NLMARSOF).
+The Netherlands Special Operations Command (NLD SOCOM) is a joint command of the Netherlands Armed Forces which is responsible for the planning, command and control, execution and evaluation of all operations conducted by the Dutch special operations forces (SOF), the Korps Commandotroepen (KCT) and the Netherlands Maritime Special Operations Forces (NLMARSOF).

 History

 The establishment of a joint command that would unify the SOF units of the armed forces had been subject of debate for numerous years.
 The increasing demand for the deployment of SOF added in the 15 years prior to the establishment of a joint command added to this discussion.
 Therefore, a task force SOCOM was established in 2017 under the command of lieutenant general Hans Wehren which was due to transform into an operational command.
 On 5 December 2018, the command was formally founded with a ceremony at Gilze-Rijen Air Base.
 NLD SOCOM reached full operational capability on 2 October 2020.